Cost of Living in Costa Rica

 Monthly cost comparison: how much you actually save living in Costa Rica in 2026.

-Imported vehicles (especially SUVs and pickups) can cost significantly more than in the USA due to import taxes.
+Imported vehicles (especially SUVs and pickups) can cost significantly more than abroad due to import taxes.
 Consider living in areas with good public transport or buying locally.

 How to Save Money in Costa Rica